 - Winter Start Orientation (WSO) is for students who have been admitted as winter starts for the 2019-20 academic year and for Fall Semester Abroad participants.
 The schedule will be updated throughout the fall semester as plans are finalized, so be sure to check the WSO page in CCBound for updates!

-- Family programming is scheduled for Saturday and Sunday, January 11 and 12, 2020.
+- Family programming is scheduled for Sunday, January 12, 2020.
 Registration information will be available in December 2019.

 Get More Details